Category: Helpful Tips

 They love to teach you about the Amazigh culture, the indigenous tribes of North Africa.

-The level of service in restaurants is astonishing, and the riad owners go out of their way to make sure that your stay is nothing short of perfect.
+The level of service in restaurants is astonishing, and the staff in the riads go out of their way to make sure that your stay is nothing short of perfect.

 I highly recommend staying in a riad at least once.

-They are traditional Moroccan houses with a central indoor garden or courtyard.
 The views over the rooftops of the medina are stunning, and listening to the birds singing in the morning is delightful.

-They are a haven of peace and tranquillity after the exhilaration outside.
+They are a haven of peace and tranquillity after an exhilarating experience outside the walls of the riad.

-NB: I have a separate post about staying in a traditional riad.
+I have written a separate post about staying in a traditional riad.

 2.

-The vibrant colours and wonderful craftsmanship.
+The vibrant colours and wonderful craftsmanship around Marrakech.

-If, like myself, you are drawn to beautiful colours and intricate designs, you will be in paradise in the Souks.
+If, like myself, you are drawn to beautiful, vibrant colours, you will be in paradise in the Souks.

 You will find an assortment of fine jewellery, inticately designed Berber rugs, wood carvings, and a vast array of other wonderfully crafted products

-You will be blown away by the artisans, creating wonderfully curated pieces of work in front of you, and the displays of various items at a decent price.
+You will be blown away by the artisans, creating wonderfully curated pieces of work in front of you, and the displays of various items in their designated areas.

 Wherever you look, you will notice something that catches your eye.

-Just be prepared to barter.
+Just be prepared to bargain.

 3.